hackclub/hackclub/workshops/github_pages/README.md

 In this part of the workshop, you will learn how to sync your Cloud9 data into your GitHub Repository.

-# Commiting and Publishing to GitHub
+# Committing and Publishing to GitHub

 In this part of the workshop, you will learn how to put the code from Cloud9 into your GitHub repository.

-### Commiting and Publishing to GitHub
+### Committing and Publishing to GitHub

 After you make changes to your site on Cloud9 you will need to put the changes on GitHub for the changes to show up on your site.